devops-vesi/zfaca_accessibility_training/exercise-instructions/other_best_practices.md

 | 18 | Blank / Empty Values | Learn how to manage empty values in content and tables. |

 ---
+🎉 **Congratulations on reaching the end of the workshop!**
+If you'd like to revisit or test all exercises, here are the access passwords:

 <details>
   <summary>🔐 Access Passwords for Exercises</summary>